 Victoria Park, 1 Hing Fat Street, Causeway Bay, Hong Kong Island, Website

 The Ma On Shan Park is a massive park with a total area of 5hectares.
 This stunning park is located on the shorefront of Tolo Harbour, not far from the town center.
-You will be spoiled when it comes fantastic views from the distant peaks of Pat Sin Leng to the sea melting into the sky.
+You will be spoiled when it comes to fantastic views from the distant peaks of Pat Sin Leng to the sea melting into the sky.
 This park is educational too, kids can learn about the mining history at the display area!
 And there is a maze garden!
 Plus a fantastic children's playground of novel design.
-The parents can jogging trail with fitness station for exercise.
+The parents can jog trail with a fitness station for exercise.

 Ma On Shan Park, 12 On Chun Street, Ma On Shan, Sha Tin, Website

 Belcher Bay Park is located in Kennedy Town and it spans a vast area of 30,000 square meters.
-It has a nautical theme with an amphitheater, a green lawn, fantastic jogging tracks, a pavilion, and fun facilities for the kiddos, all featuring a nautical style, due it being so close to the Bay which was called after Edward Belcher who surveyed the outlining water in 1841.
+It has a nautical theme with an amphitheater, a green lawn, fantastic jogging tracks, a pavilion, and fun facilities for the kiddos, all featuring a nautical style, due to it being so close to the Bay which was called after Edward Belcher who surveyed the outlining water in 1841.
 This park is a favorite among the KTown dwelling families!